 Here’s what you need to do:

 1) You should be familiar with Condor and have it up and running on your computer.
 If you’re not Condor person yet, start here.

-3) You can set up each of the tasks manually in the Condor Flight Planner.
+3) Once you have Condor up and running and installed the scenery, you can start Condor and create any task in the scenery in the Condor Flight Planner.
 Or you can simply download a ready-made flight plan for the task you want to fly at the following links:

-Each of these flight-plans is designed to conform with the task requirements.
+All of these flight-plans are designed to conform with the task requirements.
 The observations zones are set up as you should set them up in real life when you fly these tasks to be scored by Proving Grounds, or for earning your badges.

 Altitude requirements: to help you conform with the altitude requirements for the Proving Ground Tasks and the Badge flights, each of the Condor Flight Plans has specific maximum start and minimum finish altitudes.
 Boulder Dash and Hill Rambler have a maximum start and minimum finish of 11,000 ft.
 The other five tasks have a maximum start altitude of 12,000 ft and a minimum finish altitude of 8719 ft (that’s 1000m below the start.
 This complies with the FAI requirement that for flights over 100km in length the finish altitude cannot be more than 1000m below the start altitude.
 You can also review the specific altitude requirements in the Condor Flight Planner before the start of your flight.